5 Best CD Rates: Up to 3.90% APY for 12 Months (+$1,600 Bonus)

-Finding the best CD rates provide a great way to grow your savings quickly and safely.
+Finding a high CD rate provides a great way to grow your savings quickly and safely.
 You can expedite your savings with rates significantly higher than the national average from the list of banks and credit unions below.

-All the CDs mentioned are FDIC insured, have reasonable minimum deposit requirements, and favorable interest compounding schedules.
+All the CDs mentioned are FDIC or NCUA insured, have reasonable minimum deposit requirements, and favorable interest compounding schedules.

-So don’t settle for average rates offered with other CDs or savings accounts, get high-yield CDs to build you savings.
-We did the work for you and found the best banks with the highest interest rates available.
+So don’t settle for average interest rates, open a high-yield CD to supercharge your savings.
+We did the work for you and found financial institutions with the most competitive rates available.

 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.